Self-assembled filament layers in drying sessile droplets: from morphology to electrical conductivity: Methods

 \subsection{Evaporation model}

 Fluid evaporation is implemented following the recent work of Nath et al.~\cite{Nath2025}.
 This reaction-limited evaporation model simulates phase change by converting distribution populations at the liquid-vapor interface.
 This approach is adaptable to any evaporation regime with a known analytical evaporation flux expression and is computationally efficient, as calculations are confined to the interface.
-Evaporation is modeled by converting resting populations at the interface sites of unit volume $\mathbf{x} \in \mathbf{x}_I$:

-The surface mass flux $\Xi$ across each site is linked to a volumetric sink rate $\varphi = \frac{d\rho}{dt} = S\Xi$, with a correction factor $S:=1/3$ accounting for discretization errors.
+Evaporation is modeled by converting resting populations at \revisedtext{lattice sites at the interface, identified by a color-gradient magnitude larger than a threshold value $\Gamma=0.305$~\cite{Nath2025}: } The surface mass flux $\Xi$ across each site is linked to a volumetric sink rate $\varphi = \frac{d\rho}{dt} = S\Xi$, with a correction factor $S:=1/3$ accounting for discretization errors~\cite{Nath2025}.
 During each timestep, mass is subtracted from one fluid component and added to another, preserving total mass and momentum.

-In printing technologies, evaporation typically occurs in an intermediate regime between the diffusion-limited and reaction-limited limits, which can be adjusted by masking the droplet, varying the relative humidity or the ambient pressure or by imposing an airflow~\cite{Majewski2025}.
+In printing technologies, evaporation typically occurs in an intermediate regime between the diffusion-limited and reaction-limited limits, which can be adjusted by masking the droplet, varying the relative humidity\revisedtext{,} the ambient pressure\revisedtext{,} by imposing an airflow~\cite{Majewski2025} \revisedtext{or when molecule transfer through the interface is hindered by the solutes}. \revisedtext{We restrict our analysis to the dilute regime, assuming negligible particle adsorption at the interface, allowing us to neglect evaporation shielding effects caused by filament accumulation.}

 In the \textit{reaction-limited} regime, interfacial kinetics - rather than vapor diffusion - sets the evaporation rate.
 This commonly occurs on heated substrates or at low pressure~\cite{MURISIC2011,Nath2025}.
-The surface mass flux $\Xi$ follows the Hertz–Knudsen (HK) relation.
-Using the Clausius-Clapeyron law, the HK relation is given by
+The surface mass flux $\Xi$ follows the Hertz–Knudsen (HK) relation, \revisedtext{which provides the kinetic boundary condition linking the interfacial mass flux to the local thermodynamic state of the interface}.
+Using the Clausius-Clapeyron law, the \revisedtext{non-dimensional} HK relation is given by